What's new in .NET Standard

 Support for .NET Framework libraries

-The single requirement is that the APIs called by the .NET Framework class library must be included in the .NET Standard 2.0.
+The single requirement is that the APIs called by the .NET Framework class library must be included in .NET Standard 2.0.

 Support for Visual Basic